 Exceptions to standard admission requirements are considered by the admissions committee on an individual basis.

-1. Communicate Intent to Apply to the program: Email the Chair of the Admissions Committee and state an intent to apply to the certificate.
+1. Communicate Intent to Apply to the program: Send an email to the chair of the admissions committee, email@example.com, and state an intent to apply to the certificate.
 Attach an unofficial transcript that shows cumulative GPA and bachelor’s degree received.

 2. Submit an online application for admission as a University Special student, selecting UNCS Capstone Certificate and the program: Foundations of Professional Development.
 This application is received and processed by ACSSS with final decision held for approval from the specific capstone certificate coordinator.